San Francisco Realtor Fees

 How much your San Francisco real estate agent earns via commissions

-Let’s first take a deeper dive into how commission works behind the scenes.
+Let’s first take a look at how commission works behind the scenes.
 Say you agree to pay your listing agent 6% of the selling price.
 That 6% does not go straight into your listing agent’s pocket.

 Breaking down San Francisco Realtor Fees for sellers

-When you start working with a San Francisco Realtor to sell your home, you will sign a “listing agreement” which outlines all the contractual stuff: the date and length of the listing period, the advisory nature and structure of the agreement, and of course the commissions that will be paid to the listing agent’s brokerage via escrow when the deal is done.
+When you start working with a San Francisco Realtor to sell your home, you will sign a “listing agreement” which outlines all the contractual stuff: the date and length of the listing period, the advisory nature and structure of the agreement, and the commission that will be paid to the listing agent’s brokerage via escrow when the deal is done.

 Your listing agreement indicates what amount of that 6% commission (or whatever the total commission percentage is) that the listing brokerage will pay to the buyer’s agent via the MLS for making the deal happen.
 In the San Francisco real estate market, 2.5% is standard for the buying side, or about half the total commission.